Shaun Smith (defensive lineman): Kansas City Chiefs (first stint)

 Smith signed with the Kansas City Chiefs on March 10, 2010.
 In consecutive weeks, he was accused by players from the opposing team of grabbing them in their private parts during play.
 Alex Mack of the Cleveland Browns made the first claim after the two teams' Week 2 matchup, followed by Anthony Davis of the San Francisco 49ers, who drew a penalty for retaliating against Smith in Week 3.
 Although Smith denied both allegations, he was fined by the league.

 Tennessee Titans

 On July 29 of 2011, he signed with the Tennessee Titans a three-year, $7.25 million contract, to play as a defensive tackle.
 He scored his first career rushing touchdown on Week 12 against the Seattle Seahawks.
 He finished with 6 starts, 25 tackles and one sack.

 In 2012, he showed up in training camp out of shape and underperformed.
 He was released on August 22.

 Kansas City Chiefs (second stint)

-On November 5, 2012, he re-signed with the Kansas City Chiefs, to serve as insurance in case Glenn Dorsey missed multiple games with a calf injury.
+On November 5, 2012, he re-signed with the Chiefs, to serve as insurance in case Glenn Dorsey missed multiple games with a calf injury.
 He was not re-signed for the 2013 season.